 How do I apply?

 Download the application and release form.
-The completed information can be mailed to Captain Dan Rochelle, Lewisville Police Dept, P.O.
+The completed document can be mailed or emailed to Officer Alvin Bilby, Lewisville Police Dept, P.O.
 Box 299002, Lewisville, TX 75029-9002.
-Additional questions can be answered by Captain Rochelle, Training Captain for the Lewisville Police Department at 972.219.3608.
+Additional questions can be answered by Sergeant Bill Wawro, Training Sergeant for the Lewisville Police Department at 972.219.3608.
 Applications are also available at the Lewisville Police Department located at 1187 West Main Street.